tamotam-com/tamotam-app/README.md

 - Long loading time during initial load, especially for non-US based users,
 - Uploaded Images aren't displayed after reloading the application,
 - Sometimes, users-added (white Markers) aren't loaded,
-- Edited events aren't reflected on the Map.
+- Edited events aren't reflected on the Map,
+- Not an issue, but we might need to be more explicit about it: date & time are aligned per your localization.

 The remaining list of improvements can be found on https://github.com/tamotam-com/tamotam-app/issues.
 That's an Open Source project; feel free to contribute.